15

 Saturday, August 18, 2012 2:22 PM By crosswaysnet , In

-She refused to open her eyes, hitting the snooze for the third time.
-Her plan to not move was trumped by her bladder.
-With a groan, she swung her feet to touch the cool oak boards, still slick from her 7th waxing this week.
+She hit ‘snooze’ for the third time but her bladder trumped her plans.
+With a groan, she swung her feet to the cool oak boards, still slick from her 7th waxing this week.

-Before a panic attack could begin, her cellphone erupted with the bridge to ‘Imagine’.
-She glimpsed the caller id through bleary eyes and reached for the disconnect.
-Her numb middle finger hit the ‘speakerphone’ button instead.
+Her cellphone erupted with the bridge to ‘Imagine’.
+She stabbed to disconnect.
+Her numb middle finger hit ‘speakerphone’ instead.

 The Shot